top of page

 Seminar series logo.png

-Part of the aim of AMS is to make Mycological Research more accessible and to amplify the efforts of mycologists in Australasia and around the world.
+One of the aims of AMS is to make Mycological Research more accessible and to amplify the efforts of mycologists in Australasia and around the world.
 Join us for some of the latest and most exciting mycology-focused seminars, in the comfort of your home or office!
 You'll be able to learn from experts in medical mycology, biotechnology, environmental microbiology, plant and animal pathology, taxonomy and systematics, and phylogenetics.
-Seminars normally occur on the last Wednesday of each month at 12:00pm (Sydney time), 2:00pm New Zealand time with any exceptions highlighted.
+Seminars normally occur on the last Thursday of each month at 12:00pm (Sydney time), 2:00pm (New Zealand time) with any exceptions highlighted.
 Talks are 30 minutes long and are followed by 15 minutes of questions from the audience.
 Zoom links are provided prior to the date where you can register to attend.

-Seminars are free for AMS members and the public, but we encourage non-members to make a AU$5 donation to our society via PayPal.
+Seminars are free for AMS members and the public, but we encourage non-members to make a donation (suggested $5) to our society via PayPal.
 You can do that by clicking on the PayPal button:

 If you'd like to join AMS, you can sign up here.
 You'll get access to a range of other members-only benefits, including seminar recordings.